fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `optimizely`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `outreach`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `pinterest_ads`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
-	- Service `pinterest_organic`: Your Pinterest Organic refresh token.
+	- Service `pinterest_organic`: Your Pinterest refresh token.
 	- Service `pipedrive`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `quickbooks`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `ramp`: Your Ramp refresh token.